-The Small Training Provider of the Year Award recognises a registered training organisation that offers a specific range of training products and services and demonstrates excellence and high level performance in all aspects of vocational education and training.
+The Small Training Provider of the Year Award recognises a registered training organisation, delivering less than 50 qualifications, that offers a specific range of training products and services and demonstrates excellence and high level performance in all aspects of vocational education and training.

 To nominate for this award, an organisation must:

 - be a registered training organisation for which the delivery of vocational education and training is the core business

 - be delivering less than 50 qualifications (which are listed on its scope of registration)

 - have won the aligned category at the relevant state or territory training awards

 - apply in the state or territory where the majority of the training is being delivered.
 The application must focus on the training delivered in that state or territory.

 Selection Process and Key Dates

 Apply through your state and territory training awards